christianalfoni/EmptyBox/drafts/2016_09_04_The-case-for-function-tree.md

 ]
 ```

 These functions uses axios to fetch data and then sets the data on the window.
-We test this by creating a new function tree where we mock the providers.
+We test this by creating a new function tree where we mock the added context.
 Then we execute it and verify the changes when it is done running.

 ```javascript